10 Things to Do in Rio de Janeiro in August

 Eating in Rio| ©sandeepachetan.com

-Rio Gastronomy is a massive annual event that involves the secrets of Rio's cuisine.
-It is ideal if you plan to be in Rio de Janeiro for 3 days or more, as the festival has an estimated duration of one week.
+Rio Gastronomy is a massive annual event that reveals the secrets of Rio's cuisine.
+It's ideal if you plan to spend three days or more in Rio de Janeiro, as the festival lasts for about a week.
 It brings together the best local restaurants, as well as fast food trucks and traditional food stalls.
-There are also open-air concerts, cooking workshops and local tastings.
+There are also outdoor concerts, cooking workshops and local tastings.

 It is open to the public, so you can stay as long as you like.
-You will find free stands and other stalls where you will have to buy the dishes to taste.
+You will find free stands and other stalls where you will have to purchase the dishes you wish to sample.

-If you plan to attend this gastronomic festival and after tasting the culinary delights of Brazil, you will surely want to complement it and join a cooking class in Rio de Janeiro, to learn the preparation of Brazilian dishes, such as picanha steak, farofa, brigadeiro and more.
+If you plan to attend this food festival and after sampling Brazil's culinary delights, you will surely want to complement your experience by joining a cooking class in Rio de Janeiro to learn how to prepare Brazilian dishes such as picanha steak, farofa, brigadeiro and more.

 Book a cooking class in Rio de Janeiro

-5. Experience the carnival and other Brazilian rhythms in August.
+5. Experience carnival and other Brazilian rhythms in August

 Rio Carnival| ©Jonas de Carvalho